-Most people think, and most probiotic manufacturers claim that taking probiotics will restore good bacterial levels, this is false.
-When probiotics are manufacturered, the ability of those bacteria to reproduce is lost, in about three weeks they will all die.
-In order to continue to get the probiotics benefits you must keep taking them.
-While you take them those levels will of course rise and they do take a load off your own bacteria so they can reproduce.
+Most people think, and most probiotic manufacturers claim that simply taking probiotics will restore good bacterial levels.
+This is false.
+When probiotics are being manufactured, the ability of those bacteria to reproduce is lost, and in about three weeks they will all die.
+In order to continue getting benefit from the probiotics you must keep taking them.
+While you take them, their levels will of course rise.
+Also, they do take a load off your own bacteria so they can reproduce.
 In time, one of your bacteria can become trillions.

 When out of control, these bad bacteria can cause inflammation, diarrhea, constipation, bloating, gas, abdominal pain, and sometimes death.
-I believe they are the primary cause of syndromes such as ibs, ibd, colitis, crohns, diverticulosis, etc.
+I believe they are the primary cause of syndromes such as IBS, IBD, Colitis, Crohn’s, diverticulosis, etc.

 You will need:

 Take 3 capsules of Biofase one hour before breakfast and at bedtime every day for 30 days.
 If this seems to be too much for you to handle at first, you have an upset stomach or pain, drop the dose and work up as you are able.

 Take 2 capsules of Microfase 30 minutes after Biofase in the morning and 30 minutes before dinner.

 Take either 3 capsules of Uva Ursi with meals twice a day, breakfast and dinner would be best, or 2 capsules three times per day with meals for one week then don't take it for a week, then repeat the process.

 At the end of this 30 day process you will be ready for the fecal matter transplant.